Friday, December 19, 2025

 Glaciers in the Andes

-Here are two excellent videos about glacier recession & disappearance in the Andes:
+Here are three excellent videos about glacier recession & disappearance in the Andes:

 Tuesday, December 2, 2025